-As of 2016 we are specifically looking for new volunteer helpers, Assistant Cub Leaders, and Cub Pack Leader.
+We are specifically looking for new volunteer helpers, Assistant Cub Leaders, and Assistant Scout Leaders.
 We also are looking for new Assistant Beaver Leaders.

 Leading is very rewarding – either as the senior Leader of Beavers, Cubs or Scouts, but also as one of the team of Assistant Leaders.
 You’ll attend our weekly Troop meetings on a weekday evening, where there will be upto 30 cubs or scouts and 3 or more Leaders.
 Beavers run on Monday nights, Cubs on Thursdays, and Scouts alternate Fridays – all based at our modern purpose built hall in Witley.

 During the lighter evenings activities are often out & about the local area.
 We run at least 2 overnight camps each year.